 Pain after any surgery, including breast implants, is always worse in the first few days after surgery.
 But the pain after breast implant surgery tends to rapidly improve.
 If you have had other surgery before, this can be an indication of how you will feel after breast implant surgery.

 Dr. Ali will do everything possible to minimize your pain, including making the smallest incisions possible, and prescribing the most effective pain medication.
 Typically, by or before the end of the first week you will only need Tylenol or Motrin to control any pain.

 Dr. Ali’s thousands of satisfied breast implant patients almost unanimously agree that any short-term pain or discomfort was well worth it, to have the breasts that they have always dreamed of having.

 Top surgeon Dr. Ali has provided breast implant surgery for thousands of satisfied patients across Oakland County.
 If you are considering breast implant surgery, he will be happy to offer you a consultation to answer any additional questions you may have.

 Feel beautiful inside and out, with breast implant surgery.
 And remember, financing options are also available.

-CLICK HERE to schedule a FREE consultation to see if breast implant surgery is right for you.
+CLICK HERE to schedule a consultation to see if breast implant surgery is right for you.